Using Webhooks as Follow-Up Action

 In this article, we will introduce you webhooks, which is a new Follow-up Action introduced in ControlUp version 8.6.5.
 Webhooks, as part of ControlUp's Trigger feature, provide a way to send real-time notifications to an external system once an incident trigger is triggered.

 What is a Webhook?

-A webhook is a user-defined HTTP callback that you can use to push information or notifications to a configured URL via an HTTP POST call.
-For example, imagine you need to notify users in a Slack group if one of your production machines reaches a critical Stress Level.
+A webhook is a user-defined HTTP(S) callback that you can use to push information or notifications to a configured URL via an HTTP(S) POST call.
+For example, you might want to notify users in a Slack channel if one of your production machines reaches a critical Stress Level.
 Webhooks can be used in a number of situations where they prove useful.
-In this example, we will create a Machine Stress Level trigger that, when activated, will send a message to a Slack channel with machine information.
+In this example, we will create a Machine Stress Level trigger that, when activated, will send a message to a Slack channel with machine information:

 To follow the instructions in this article, you need to meet the following prerequisites:

 - At least one ControlUp Monitor installed.
 This is a general prerequisite for using triggers.
 Additionally, monitors need internet connectivity to reach the API endpoint.